dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

     /csi-install.sh --namespace unity --values ./myvalues.yaml --version latest
     ```

-8. You can also install the driver using standalone helm chart by cloning the centralised helm charts and run the helm install command as shown.
+8. You can also install the driver using standalone helm chart by cloning the centralised helm charts and running the helm install command as shown.

    **Syntax**:
    ```bash